Acraplet/wc_calibration/README.md

 ## Extract the absorption length

 ### Get the reference max amplitude
-For absorption, the max charge that gets collected at a given position when there is no scattering and no absorption is saved in Maps/maps_Reference by the code
+For absorption, the max charge that gets collected at a given position when there is no scattering and no absorption is saved in `mPMTmapping/Maps/maps_Reference` by the code
 ```
-bash make_reference ID_ref
+bash make_reference.sh ID_ref
 ```
 ### Fit the response
 The typical response function for absorption is an exponential function Q_pred = A_max * exp(-R/abs_length).
 A_max is the reference value that we have saved just before and the R value (dome-source distance) is known and lifted from the dataset. abs_length is obtained from minimising the chi2 between Q_true and Q_pred.
 The code that does this is
 ```
-./bin/AbsorptionFitter ID1 ID2 ...
+./bin/AttenuationFitter ID1 ID2 ...
 IDn
 ```
 The accuracy and precision of the fit is greatly improved if we use multiple maps (at different Rs but same abwff) together.
 Intuitively, the no-absorption, zero-scattering maps should be independant of R however it is not quite the case (mainly because of rounding errors).
 This issue should be resolved by using a binned approach but until then we need to have a reference max charge for each source position at each R that we want to use.